ricardoquesada/unijoysticle2/board/README.md

 # Unijoysticle™ 2 models

-There are four versions of Unijoysticle 2:
+These are the Unijoysticle 2 models:

 * Unijoysticle 2 (2019)
 * Unijoysticle 2+ (2021)